robindrost/docs-1/docs/video_ingest.md

 ### Input Signal

-The cloud encoder currently expects a resolution of 1920x1080.
-It can receive this input signal over RTMP or SRT.
-The URL that is used for the video ingest can be found in the Livery console.
-See the Mixer Soft- and Hardware chapter for instructions on how to configure this (contact us if your prefered streaming software is not included).
+The Livery Cloud encoder is capable of receiving an input signal via RTMP or SRT.
+The URL that is used for the video ingest can be found in the Livery Portal under Stream Details.
+For more detailed instructions on configuring different tools, please refer to the Mixer Soft- and Hardware documentation.
+If your preferred streaming software is not included, please contact us for further assistance.

 ### Pass Through
 In the context of video encoding, "pass-through" refers to a setting that allows a video source to be copied and passed through the encoder without any modifications.
 When a video encoder is set to "pass-through," it does not perform any video compression or encoding.
 Instead, it simply copies the input video and sends it through to the output without any modifications.